Shengy10/Shengy10.github.io/_pages/about.md

 -Design Automation (System) + Medical (Domain) + AI (Method) = Efficient Medical AI System
 \\
 -Summary: My research agenda is anchored in advancing AI technology in the medical domain.
-I am actively engaged in Electronic Design Automation (EDA) for AI systems, medical image computing, and AI fairness.
+I actively engage in Electronic Design Automation (EDA) for AI systems, medical image computing, and AI fairness.
 My research goal is to bridge the practice gap between AI and domain applications, especially in achieving fair, energy-efficient, and time-efficient Medical AI Systems.

 # 📝 Professional Experience
 ------
--TPC Member at IEEE Computer Society Annual Symposium on VLSI (ISLVLSI 2024)
+-TPC Member at IEEE Computer Society Annual Symposium on VLSI (ISLVLSI 2024, 2025)

+-Journal Reviewer for IEEE Transactions on Circuits and Systems II

+-Journal Reviewer for Journal Reviewer for IEEE Access

 -Major Organizer of 1st ESFair Challenge at ESWEEK 2023